Jaylord987/wikisets/README.md

 Wikisets is still in a alpha development period.
 Many features are to be coming.
 Also, as development progresses, much of the functionality and features are subject to change.

+Also!
+A GUI is being written for Wikisets!
+It's called Soda, and can be found [here](https://github.com/alexwaitz/soda).

 # Get started
 To get started, download and install the application from [here](https://github.com/alexwaitz/wikisets/releases).